ToshioCP/Gtk4-tutorial/src/sec15.src.md

 - 14: Runs the application.
 - 15-16: Releases the reference to the application and returns the status.

-## Startup signal handler
+## Startup Signal Handler

-Startup signal is emitted just after the GtkApplication instance is initialized.
+A startup signal is emitted just after the GtkApplication instance is initialized.
 The handler initializes the whole application which includes not only GtkApplication instance but also widgets and some other objects.

-- Builds the widgets using ui file.
+- Builds the widgets using a UI file.
 - Connects button signals and their handlers.
 - Sets CSS.